mitsuba-renderer/enoki/docs/random.rst

 Methods
 *******

-.. cpp:function:: void seed(UInt64 initstate, UInt64 initseq)
+.. cpp:function:: void seed(const UInt64 &initstate, const UInt64 &initseq)

     This function initializes (a.k.a. "seeds") the random number generator, a required initialization step before the generator can be used.
 The provided arguments are defined as follows:

     - ``initstate`` is the starting state for the RNG.
 Any 64-bit value is permissible.